Roger Federer career statistics: Historic achievements

 Federer has spent 310 weeks as the ATP number-one ranked player in the world (including a record 237 consecutive weeks), the second-most of any men's tennis player (since 1973) behind Djokovic.
 He is the only player in the Open Era, male or female, to be No. 1 for more than four years consecutively (2 February 2004 to 17 August 2008).

 He has also recorded more than 11,000 career aces and is third on the all-time list.
 Federer is the first male player to be ranked number-one for more than 300 weeks, and the only player, male or female, to do so for more than 200 consecutive weeks.
-Federer is the 2nd male player to win more than 100 ATP Titles (103) second behind Jimmy Connors (109).
+Federer is the 2nd male player to win more than 100 ATP Titles (103) second behind Connors (109).

 Federer is the only player to register at least ten titles on three different surfaces: he has 71 hard-court titles, 19 grass-court titles, and 11 clay-court titles.
-In his prime years, he won an unparalleled 11 Grand Slam tournaments (3 Australian Open titles, 4 Wimbledon titles, and 4 US Open titles) of a possible 16 events from 2004 to 2007.
-He reached the finals of all four Grand Slam events in the same calendar year three times in his career in 2006, 2007, and 2009, joining Laver (1969) and later joined by Djokovic (2015, 2021).
-In the ATP Tour Finals, Federer has won six titles (a record shared with Djokovic) in 10 finals (a stand-alone record) at the year-end tournament featuring the top eight players in the year-end rankings.
-He has qualified for the tournament a record 17 times, including a record 14 consecutive years from 2002 through 2015.
+He won an unparalleled 11 Grand Slam tournaments (3 Australian Open titles, 4 Wimbledon titles, and 4 US Open titles) of a possible 16 events from 2004 to 2007.
+He reached the finals of all four Grand Slam events in the same calendar year three times in his career in 2006, 2007, and 2009, joining Laver (1969) and later joined by Djokovic (2015, 2021, 2023).
+In the ATP Tour Finals, Federer has won six titles (second to Djokovic) in 10 finals (a stand-alone record) at the year-end tournament featuring the top eight players in the year-end rankings.
+He has qualified for the tournament a record 18 times (appearing at 17 events), including a record 14 consecutive years from 2002 through 2015.
+His 71 hardcourt titles are the most of anyone in the open era (shared with Djokovic), as are his number of match wins on the surface.

-Federer's 2006 season is considered by most tennis experts to be one of the most dominant years of the Open Era.
+Federer's 2006 season is considered by most tennis experts to be one of the most dominant of the Open Era.
 He won three Grand Slam singles titles, reached the final of the fourth, and won the season-ending Masters Cup.
 He won four Masters Series events, winning 12 events of the 17 he entered and making the finals of all but one.
 His overall record was 92 wins and 5 losses.

-Federer became the oldest number-one player on the ATP rankings list (aged 36) in February 2018.
+Federer became the oldest number-one player on the ATP rankings list (aged 36 and 10 months) in 2018.
+He was later surpassed by Novak Djokovic who became the oldest number-one in ATP rankings in 2024.

-Because of these many accomplishments, Federer is considered by many sports analysts to be the greatest tennis player of all time.
+Because of these many accomplishments, Federer is considered by many sports analysts to be one of the greatest tennis players of all time.